VeinsureLee/VeinsureLee/README.md

 ## Hi, I'm **Veinsure Lee** 👋

-I'm a student and aspiring engineer from **Shuozhou, Shanxi**, currently studying at **Beijing University of Posts and Telecommunications** (BUPT).
+I'm a student and aspiring engineer from **Shanxi**, currently studying at **Beijing University of Posts and Telecommunications** (BUPT).
 I enjoy learning by building, experimenting, and exploring tools and technologies—especially when I can turn ideas into real working projects.

 Right now, I’m still early on my journey.
 I'm working to improve my skills in areas like **Git**, **network architecture**, and **English technical reading**.
 It’s not always easy, but I believe deeply in *"Where there’s a will, there’s a way."*
 I remind myself to keep learning, keep thinking, and keep writing things down.